EU Commission pushes to dilute U.S. Internet influence

 "Europe must contribute to a credible way forward for global internet governance," said Neelie Kroes, the commissioner in charge of telecoms policy.
 "Europe must play a strong role in defining what the net of the future looks like."

-She backed the 'multi-stakeholder' approach to governance, supported by the United States and industry, under which non-governmental organisations, countries, academics and the private sector collaborate on the network's functioning.
+She backed the 'multi-stakeholder' approach to governance, supported by the United States and industry, under which non-governmental organizations, countries, academics and the private sector collaborate on the network's functioning.

 The success of Kroes in pushing for a greater say will depend on the degree to which the alliance of 28 countries in the European Union supports such a push.